-7 Low rate credit cards
+Low rate credit cards on Canstar

 If you’re in the market for a new card, the table below displays a snapshot of low rate credit cards on Canstar’s database, sorted by purchase rate (lowest to highest) then by provider name (A-Z).
 The results are based on a monthly spend of $1,000 ($12,000 annually).
 Before committing to a particular credit card, check upfront with your provider and read the terms and conditions to confirm the purchase rate you will be offered, and whether the product as a whole meets your needs.

 What are low rate credit cards?